/ Marietta Work Accident Lawyer

 Ensuring that all medical evidence is comprehensive and accurately reflects your condition can significantly bolster your claim.

-If your on-the-job injury results in a long-term impairment, you may be entitled to additional benefits under Ohio law.
-These entitlements are designed to compensate for the permanent consequences of your injury on your ability to work.
+If your occupational accident causes a lasting condition, you may be eligible for further compensation under Ohio law.
+These entitlements are meant to make up for the ongoing effects of your injury on your ability to work.

 Types of permanent disability benefits: